 Get more out of your favorite color!
 Create 9 shades of your favorite hue in this value scale exercise.

-Have you ever looked at a black and white photograph before?
-Observe a few black and white images with your class.
+Have students observe a few black and white photographs.
 Are the images only black and white?
 Are there shades of gray present as well?
 In the absence of color, we rely on values to define the detail of the image.
 Value is the element of art that describes the amount of lightness or darkness in a hue.
 In a black and white photo, white is the lightest value, and black is the darkest value.
 There are shades of gray in between that range from white to black.
-Observe a value scale to see white gradually change to black!
-Can you find an example of each shade in the photographs?
+Allow students to observe a value scale to see white gradually change to black!

 Values help to add depth to a drawing or painting so it looks more 3D.
 Imagine any of the black and white pictures as outlines without the values.
 Does it still look like a photograph, or is it flat and cartoon-like?
-This is why being able to create values is such a powerful skill to have as an artist.
+Explain to students that this is why being able to create values is such a powerful skill to have as an artist.

 Colors have values too!
 Some colors, like blue, are darker in value when compared with a fairly light color, like yellow.
-Think of your favorite color.
-Where on the value scale would it fall?
+Ask students where their favorite color would fall on a color scale.
 Is it closer to white, black, or right in the middle?

 Lightly build up layers of color in each square until you have a full value scale!
-Add white or black colored pencil as needed to smoothly transition a full range of values along each square in your scale.
-Tip: If you squint your eyes when looking at the value scale, it will help you to see which squares are too light or too dark!
+Add white or black colored pencil as needed to smoothly transition a full range of values along each square in the scale.
+Tip: If students squint their eyes when looking at the value scale, it will help them to see which squares are too light or too dark!